FlatThirteen/flat-thirteen/README.md

 The scripts are set to compile css next to scss because ngc compiler does not support Sass.
 To compile scss, use `yarn run sass`, but many of the scripts will either build or watch scss files.

+### Testing

+For unit tests, use `yarn run test` for continuous testing in watch mode and use `yarn run test:once` for single test.
+To view code coverage after running test, open `coverage/html/index.html` in your browser.

+For e2e tests, use `yarn run e2e`.
+To run unit test and e2e test at the same time, use `yarn run ci`.

 ## Seed Features

 * Angular 2